AbhinayReddy25-crypto/Digital-Forensics-Lab-experiments/Experiment-9.md

 ## Aim
 To demonstrate the use of Process Explorer in identifying, analyzing, and investigating suspicious processes running on a Windows system for digital forensics purposes.

-## Description
-Process Explorer is an advanced system monitoring tool that provides detailed information about which handles and DLLs processes have opened or loaded.
-This experiment focuses on using Process Explorer to identify potentially malicious processes, analyze their behavior, and determine their impact on system security.

 ## Tools Used
 1. Process Explorer (Sysinternals Suite)